How To Fix Install VMware Tools Is Greyed Out.

 Then open the Settings menu by right clicking on the VM and selecting Settings.

-To fix VMware Tools greyed out you need to remove all the virtual CD/DVD drives and also the virtual floppy drives.
+To fix VMware Tools greyed out you need to remove all the virtual CD/DVD drives and also any virtual floppy drives that are installed.

 Removing virtual CD/DVD drives from a virtual machine in Workstation Pro.